 - Candies and popcorns

-- Walnuts, almonds, and another type of nuts
+- Walnuts, almonds, and other types of nuts

 - Fried or baked chips